The GTPA generates large-scale evidence of beginning teacher quality to inform policy, practice and research.

 As an authentic, research-led teacher performance assessment, the GTPA aligns with the Graduate Teacher Standards and with existing state-based practices and partnerships between universities, teacher employers and other education stakeholders.

 The GTPA is an authentic assessment in the way its core focus is on:

 - teaching practices and instructional decision-making based on student data and evidence of learning, and

 - the learning experience for both the preservice teacher and their classroom students.

-The GTPA sits within a significant longitudinal Standards in Teacher Education Project that focuses on developing a large-scale data collection and analysis to provide a strong evidence-base for the ongoing evaluation and improvement of Initial Teacher Education (ITE) programs nationally.
+The GTPA Trial sits within a significant longitudinal National Standards Project that will focus on developing a large-scale data collection and analysis to provide a strong evidence-base for the ongoing evaluation and improvement of ITE programs nationally.

 The GTPA is integrally aligned with the research agenda that has been proposed for the assessment of the impact of initial teacher education by the Australian Institute for Teaching and School Leadership (AITSL).